Counter Strike CS:GO – Team Complexity Gaming

 Counter-Strike 1.6/source period

 In the days of Counter-Strike 1.6 and Source Complexity, they were regular guests of the major prestigious championships of the time.
-They often became the of such .
+They often became the winners of such tournaments.
 This was the case in 2005, when Complexity defeated SK Gaming in the ESWC 2005 final, one of the title tournaments of the mid-2000s.
 Later, CoL continued to expand its presence in the competitive scene.

 In 2006, Complexity won the GGL/ClanBase Trans-Atlantic Shwdown, finished second at the 2006 WEG Masters, won the 2006 CPS Summer, and the 2006 Championship Gaming Invitational.
 Overall, the year could be considered successful.
 In 2007, however, things took a turn for the better.